Artistic & Magical Creations to engage your intellect, enrich your soul and enchant your heart

 Coins were first introduced as a method of payment around the 6th or 5th century BC and have been in the magician’s bag of tricks ever since.

-In the magician’s hands coins appear, vanish and multiply.
+In the magician’s hands, coins appear, vanish, and multiply.
 They magically move from place to place or from hand to hand, visibly and invisibly.
-Coins change from sliver to copper and even grow in size.
-The possibilities of magic with coins is limitless.
+Coins change from silver to copper and even grow in size.
+The possibilities of magic with coins are limitless.

-Coin magic relies upon the intricate dexterity of the artist.
-Dexterous skills acquired through years of practice, training and performance.
+Coin magic relies on the artist’s intricate dexterity.
+Dexterous skills acquired through years of practice, training, and performance.

-A master sleight of hand artist’s technique is never seen.
-To the audience it is invisible.
+A master sleight-of-hand artist’s technique is never seen.
+To the audience, it is invisible.
 These graceful methodologies lie gently hidden beneath the surface of natural movements and gestures.
 Only then does the coin magic appear effortless and impossible.

-My name is Steven Paul Carlson, I have been practicing magic since I was 6 years old and I have been performing magic professionally for over 40 years.
+My name is Steven Paul Carlson.
+I have been practicing magic since I was 6 years old, and I have been performing it professionally for over 55 years.

-So sit back and relax and enjoy the magical ride.
+So sit back, relax, and enjoy the magical ride.

 Oh, and please, fasten your seat belts. 😉